 Hi - I’m Jeremy Hendon, one of the co-founders of Nourishing Brands (a direct-to-consumer media company that operates popular sites like KetoSummit.com).
 My wife and I started the company just over 5 years ago to help people make the transition to eating a healthy diet easier and way more delicious.

 Today, our main products are cookbooks (both digital and physical) and challenges and courses centered around various diets.
 To provide a bit of context, we sold over 300,000 cookbooks in 2020 alone.
 But our first really successful product in late 2016 was the Keto Summit, a digital summit with over 30 Keto experts.

 2. Reedsy ($24M/year)

-Ricardo Fayet (from London) started Reedsy almost 9 years ago.
+Ricardo Fayet (from London) started Reedsy over 9 years ago.

 Hello!
 I’m Ricardo Fayet, one of the four founders and the Chief Marketing Officer of Reedsy.
 First and foremost, Reedsy is a marketplace connecting authors (or anyone looking to publish a book) with all the people they’ll need to prepare, publish, and market that book successfully — think editors, proofreaders, cover designers, illustrators, ghostwriters, book marketers, and even literary translators.

 Since starting in 2014, the marketplace has become home to over 1,500 vetted freelance professionals and close to a million authors, driving 1,000+ projects every month with a GMV of over $1m.

 4. Advantage Media ($18M/year)

 Adam Witty (from Charleston, South Carolina, USA) started Advantage Media about 18 years ago.

 Adam Witty is the Founder & CEO of Advantage|ForbesBooks and has built the company into one of the largest business book publishers in America, serving over 1,500 Authors in all 50 U.S. states and 63 countries.